NAEYC Professional Preparation Standards

 Draft Revised Higher Education Accreditation Standards

 In 2020, following the release of the Professional Standards and Competencies for Early Childhood Educators and the Unifying Framework for the Early Childhood Education Profession, the Commission began the process of revising NAEYC’s higher education accreditation standards both to reflect developments in the early childhood education profession and as a routine and healthy practice for an accrediting body.
 The Commission appointed a workgroup – comprised of stakeholders across the early childhood education profession – to lead this effort.
 Over the course of several months, the Standards Workgroup and Commission considered the strengths and challenges of the current accreditation standards, gathered feedback from the accreditation community, and considered the needs and guidelines of the early childhood education profession.
-The Commission is pleased to release a draft of the revised accreditation standards for public comment.
+The Commission is pleased to release a draft of the revised accreditation standards.
 These standards define expectations for what early childhood education professional preparation programs must do in order to achieve accreditation—with a focus on how preparation programs will know that graduates are meeting the Professional Standards and Competencies, as well as the supports programs provide to aid candidate success.
-The Commission is eager to receive feedback on the draft standards, particularly as it relates to the clarity, meaningfulness, and reasonableness of each standard.

 - Review a summary of the results from the 360° survey the Commission conducted in 2020 to gather insights on programs’ experiences in the accreditation system and perspectives on the current accreditation standards (NAEYC’s 2010 Professional Preparation Standards).

-- NAEYC held a webinar on February 3 to provide an overview of the standards.
-Click here to access the slides from the webinar.
+- Click here to access the slides from the webinar NAEYC held on February 3 to provide an overview of the standards.

 - Review these Frequently-Asked Questions and Answers about the draft standards